-MW: Nansook got a degree in art history from Bernard College.
-Though she realised the perfect family was far from perfect, she tried to be philosophical about it.
+MW: Nansook got a degree in art history from Barnard College.
+Though she realized the perfect family was far from perfect, she tried to be philosophical about it.
 So what you are saying is that they are like…

 Nansook H.: … everybody else, like all of us who are dysfunctional.
 Every family has problems, so they are like everybody else.
 But I think a little more dysfunctional than an ordinary middle class family.

 MW: Well they have more money to help them to be dysfunctional.